 There are a few questions I constantly receive, and one of the most common is how to label artworks in an exhibition.
-The truth is, there is no single standard format, though most labels include the same key elements.
-I have written a previous post on the subject, How to Label Artwork in an Exhibition.
-Below, I have expanded on some of the specifics, as well included more examples of artwork labels.
+The truth is there is no single standard format, though most labels include the same key elements.

 The most standard information included on artwork labels is: